What Happens After a Car Accident Without Insurance in Los Angeles?

 As we mentioned before, in most cases, driving uninsured won’t show up on your criminal record.
 However, it will appear on your DMW driving record, sometimes for years after the fact.

-The penalty for driving without insurance in California can range from a monetary fine to years of license suspension.
+The penalty for driving without insurance in Los Angeles can range from a monetary fine to years of license suspension.
 If you’re facing penalties for driving without insurance, it may be a good idea to consult with an experienced attorney.

 Obtaining Auto Insurance After a Lapse in Coverage